 White Sands Missile Range

-White Sands Missile Range is a test range whose main function is to support missile development and test programs for the U.S. Army, Navy, and Air Force, NASA, other government agencies and private industry.
-Formerly known as White Sands Proving Ground, it is one of the largest military facilities in the United States, covering an area of about 10,400 square kilometers (4,000 square miles) – larger than the states of Delaware and Rhode Island combined.
+White Sands Missile Range is a test range whose main function is to support missile development and test programs for the US Army, Navy, and Air Force, NASA, other government agencies and private industry.
+Formerly known as White Sands Proving Ground, it is one of the largest military facilities in the United States, covering an area of about 10,400 km2 (4,000 sq mi) – larger than the states of Delaware and Rhode Island combined.
 White Sands Missile Range (WSMR) is located in the Tularosa Basin of south-central New Mexico, between the Organ Mountains and the Sacramento Mountains.

 The "white sands" are actually gypsum crystals that have leached out of the surrounding mountains.
 A distinctive ecology survives in this desert.
 Visitors may explore the dunes in the White Sands National Monument, located in the range.